 You wouldn’t be “caught” by the SS.
 You would be referred to the SS.
 They were an elite group.
 They did not run around the streets looking for downed airmen.

-If you were caught it would be by the Army or the Luftwaffe.
+If an airmen was caught it would be by the Army or the Luftwaffe.
 They would then call the SS to come in and the SS would interrogate you, and you were supposed to stick to Name Rank and Serial number.
 We were supposed to die before giving up any secrets.
 I think most of the fellas…..from what I’ve heard they did not torture.

 If torture of US airmen did occur it would come down to how mean the guy was that ran the base [not an organized policy].

-Does that equation differ if the airmen was Jewish?
+Does that equation differ if the airmen who falls into German military hands was Jewish?

 Yes.
 My friend Louis Beckman, was not Jewish but because his name sounded Jewish he was terrified that he would fall into German hands and they would think he was.
 He did get captured and was assumed to be.
 He was roughed up for several days and had a tough time convincing them he wasn’t Jewish.